An estimated 1 in 4 Florida drivers do not have auto insurance. That’s too many!

 It might not be required by Florida law (yet!), but Uninsured Motorist coverage is essential nonetheless.

-Uninsured Motorist coverage is designed to cover injuries (both to you and your passengers) caused by
+Uninsured Motorist coverage is designed to cover injuries (both to you and your passengers) caused by:

 - a third party who didn’t have insurance (or hit-and-run drivers)

-In Florida, all car insurance companies are required to offer it.
+Florida drivers aren’t required to purchase uninsured motorist coverage but all car insurance companies are required to offer it.
 If you opt out of UM coverage, you must do so in writing (it’s important to read all paperwork when it comes to insurance).
 In most cases, however, your insurance agent probably won’t caution you against the dangers of driving around without this coverage.

 It can be expensive.
 At Harry Levine Insurance, coverage comes first, though we always respect your budget.